the-pudding/svelte-starter/README.md

 ## Style

-CSS or SCSS both work fine.
-Either do within style tag or externally like:
+Style with normal CSS in the file or externally like:

 `<style src="../css/app.scss"></style> -->`

+You can use SCSS or another CSS preprocessor by installing the module (eg. `node-sass`) and including the property in the svelte-preprocess in the rollup config files.

 ## Notes